The Best Double Strollers of 2017

 The primary consideration that makes these two options different is that parents of twins will need the same or at least similar seating arrangements for both babies, while parents with children of different ages can manage with different seating features.
 For instance, a sit and stand style isn't going to work for infant twins as one of them clearly cannot stand.
 Alternatively, only half of the strollers offer the ability to carry two car seats, something infant twins will likely need, while parents of different aged children probably won't mind.
 The double strollers we tested that accept two car seats are the UPPAbaby Vista, Mountain Buggy Duet, Baby Jogger City Select Double, Britax B-Ready Double, Peg Perego Book for Two, Chicco Cortina Together, Graco FastAction Fold Duo, Graco Ready2Grow LX, and the Baby Trend Sit 'N Stand.
 The remaining half accept only one infant car seat or none at all.

 There are some things to consider when using two car seats.
 Some brands will only accept their native brand car seat, which will limit your choices of seat or stroller.
 The Peg Perego Book for Two, both Graco options, and Chicco Cortina Together strollers will only accept their brand of car seat.
 Given that the Peg Perego Primo Viaggio 4-35 and the Chicco Keyfit 30 both won awards in our Infant Car Seat Review, this may not be a big deal if you are prepared to commit to these seats.
 However, the Graco car seats didn't score that well in our review.
-Also, many of the native brands were hard to install in their brand stroller.
+Also, many of the native brands were hard to install on their brand stroller.

 We prefer strollers that adapt to a variety of infant car seats, so you have a broader selection of options and are not locked into a particular brand or price.
 The UPPAbaby Vista will accept the UPPAbaby Mesa (also an award-winning seat), but with the right adapters, several other options are possibilities as well.
 The same is true of the Britax B-Ready Double and the Baby Jogger City Select Double.
+The UPPAbaby Vista also works with two bassinets which makes it a versatile choice for infant twins.

-We considered more than 70 double strollers before narrowing our selection down to 19 finalists.
+We considered more than 70 double strollers before choosing our 19 finalists.
 A notable product that didn't make the cut for hands-on testing is described below, along with our take on why it didn't make our selection.
 We reviewed this option in previous incarnations of our double review, and it didn't fare well enough to test again.
 Other products received a significantly high number of negative reviews and comments on Amazon, leaving us to assume they wouldn't do well in this review.

 Bugaboo Donkey Twin- $1885